LinkedInAttic/sepia/README.md

 Multiple calls to `sepia#filter` may be made.
 All matching filters are applied in the order they are specified.

+## Headers and Cookies

+HTTP headers and cookies are often relevant to the way requests are served, but their exact values are often highly variable.
+For example, the presence of certain cookies may affect the authentication mechanism used behind the scenes, and while one may wish to exercise both mechanisms, it is not useful to require that the actual authentication cookie have a particular value.

+Sepia generates filenames based on the presence and absence of header and cookie _names_.
+In particular, all the header names are lower-cased and sorted alphabetically, and this list is used to construct the fixture filename corresponding to a request.
+The same applies to the cookie names.

+If this feature is not desired, it can be disabled by calling `sepia.configure()`:

+    var sepia = require('sepia');
+    sepia.configure({
+      includeHeaderNames: false,
+      includeCookieNames: false
+    });

 ## VCR Cassettes